+HISTORY

-HISTORY Head of Humanities: Mrs R Grubb
+Head of Humanities: Mrs R Grubb

 History in the Prep School is largely based on the National Curriculum and, while we can, and sometimes do, diverge to include an additional area or aspect that is of interest, we share very much the same basic objectives: to explore periods of British, European and World history, endeavouring to establish an accurate version of what actually happened (through the consideration of both primary and secondary sources), to analyse the events, trying to work out the dynamic forces responsible, and to express what we decide in a clear and cogent manner.
-These are clearly crucial skills which hopefully will engender an inquiry and perception that will be applicable in many other areas and subjects as well.
+These are clearly crucial skills which hopefully will engender an enquiry and perception that will be applicable in many other areas and subjects as well.

 We also emphasise a 'hands on' approach - using artefacts, where possible, bringing in History Workshops.
-The Greek workshop and Romans Day we have brought in over the last few years is a particular success.
-Watching the pupils drill in Roman fashion with the shields they have made is a high point of the year!
-The department and KS2 class teachers have complimented the schemes of work and ushered in a celebration of history, competition and playfulness.
+Anglo-Saxon and Viking Days put on by the department and KS2 class teachers have complimented the schemes of work and ushered in a celebration of history, competition and playfulness.

 As a department, though, we are not always looking backwards.
 Indeed, we are willing participants of technology wherever we can, using ICT skills, multimedia resource teaching and the like.
-The history which the children learn here, and the spirit of inquiry and understanding which it should engender, is a start, a start that I hope will then blossom and flourish during the years that follow!
+The history which the children learn here, and the spirit of enquiry and understanding which it should engender, is a start, a start that I hope will then blossom and flourish during the years that follow!